 I told all this to our carrier’s lawyer.
 He didn’t care.
 The firm cut her a check for $10K, in essence telling me to forget about the matter and move on.

-I fumed for a while, then let it go.
-It was the insurer’s money, after all, not ours.
+I fumed for a while, but it was the insurer’s money, after all, not ours.
 If they wouldn’t fight, I couldn’t make them.
 And if our hurt neighbor needed financial assistance to cover her medical bills, and that help came at the expense of our coverage, well, maybe that wasn’t the worst thing that ever happened.
 Maybe I felt sorry for her.
 Maybe I was just making excuses after she pulled a fast one.

 Ah, for that quaint yesteryear.